-In addition, the plan includes a goal to enhance the supervision of offenders and defendants.
-Probation and pretrial services offices have led judiciary efforts to measure the quality of services to the courts and the community, including the use of evidence-based practices in the supervision of offenders and defendants.

-Other efforts to improve the delivery of justice should continue.
+In addition, this plan includes a goal to enhance the fair and effective management of all persons under supervision.
+Probation and pretrial services offices have led judiciary efforts to measure the quality of services to the courts and the community, including the use of evidence-based practices in the management of persons under supervision.
+Other efforts to improve the fair and impartial delivery of justice must continue.
 For example, a number of significant initiatives to transform the judiciary's use of technology are underway, including the development and deployment of next-generation case management and financial administration systems.
-The work of the probation and pretrial services has also been enhanced through the use of applications that integrate data from other agencies with probation and pretrial services data to facilitate the analysis and comparison of supervision practices and outcomes among districts.
+The work of the probation and pretrial services offices has also been enhanced through the use of applications that integrate data from other agencies with probation and pretrial services data to facilitate the analysis and comparison of supervision practices and outcomes among districts.

-- Goal 1.1a: Reduce delay through the work of circuit judicial councils, chief judges, Judicial Conference committees and other appropriate entities. - Goal 1.1b: Reduce unnecessary costs to litigants in furtherance of Rule 1, Federal Rules of Civil Procedure. - Goal 1.1c: Ensure that persons represented by panel attorneys and federal defender organizations are afforded well qualified representation consistent with best practices for the representation of criminal defendants.

-Goal 1.1d: Enhance the supervision of offenders and defendants in order to reduce recidivism and improve public safety.
+Goal 1.1a: Reduce delay through the dissemination of effective case management methods and the work of circuit judicial councils, chief judges, Judicial Conference committees and other appropriate entities.
+Goal 1.1b: Avoid unnecessary costs to litigants in furtherance of Rule 1, Federal Rules of Civil Procedure.
+Goal 1.1c: Ensure that all persons represented by panel attorneys and federal defender organizations are afforded well qualified representation consistent with best practices for the representation of all criminal defendants.
+Goal 1.1d: Enhance the management of all persons under supervision to reduce recidivism and improve public safety.